Stephens & Co. Reiterates Ncino (NCNO) Overweight Recommendation

 What is the Fund Sentiment?

 There are 4 funds or institutions reporting positions in Ncino.
-This is unchanged over the last quarter.
-Average portfolio weight of all funds dedicated to NCNO is 7.25%, an increase of 24.01%.
+This is a decrease of 1 owner(s) or 20.00% in the last quarter.
+Average portfolio weight of all funds dedicated to NCNO is 7.25%, an increase of 55.01%.
 Total shares owned by institutions decreased in the last three months by 0.00% to 39,165K shares.
-The put/call ratio of NCNO is 0.24, indicating a bullish outlook.
+The put/call ratio of NCNO is 0.25, indicating a bullish outlook.

 What are Other Shareholders Doing?